Parsley Energy – Consensus Indicates Potential 46.2% Upside

-Parsley Energy found using ticker (PE) have now 31 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 22 and 11.5 calculating the average target price we see 15.53.
+Parsley Energy with ticker code (PE) now have 31 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The range between the high target price and low target price is between 22 and 11.5 with the average target price sitting at 15.53.
 Now with the previous closing price of 10.62 this now indicates there is a potential upside of 46.2%.
-There is a 50 day moving average of 9.85 while the 200 day moving average is 9.98.
-The company has a market cap of $4,256m.
-You can visit the company’s website by visiting: http://www.parsleyenergy.com
+The 50 day MA is 9.82 and the 200 moving average now moves to 10.06.
+The company has a market capitalisation of $4,016m.
+Find out more information at: http://www.parsleyenergy.com

 Parsley Energy, an independent oil and natural gas company, engages in the acquisition, development, exploration, production, and sale of crude oil and natural gas properties in the Permian Basin in west Texas and Southeastern New Mexico.
 As of December 31, 2019, its acreage position consisted of 191,179 net acres, including 149,615 net acres in the Midland Basin and 41,564 net acres in the Delaware Basin; and operated 558.9 net acres of the horizontal wells and 723.1 net acres of the vertical wells, as well an estimated proved oil, natural gas, and natural gas liquid reserves of 592.3 MMBoe.
 The company was founded in 2008 and is headquartered in Austin, Texas.